AMSTERDAM

 Sessions of different formats will cover the most important topics in dermatology and venereology.
 Subjects will be treated with different approaches and from different perspectives depending on the type and structure of the session.

-The Plenary lectures are EADV show-case sessions and include key-note lectures delivered by eminent scientists and doctors.
+Plenary lectures are EADV show-case sessions and include key-note lectures delivered by eminent scientists and doctors.

 These sessions aim at providing comprehensive in-depth coverage of a certain topic in dermatology.
-The talks will be included in sessions on pathophysiology / epidemiology, clinical challenges, or practical aspects of disease management and will provide the latest cutting-edge information.
+The talks will be included in sessions on pathophysiology/epidemiology, clinical challenges, or practical aspects of disease management and will provide the latest cutting-edge information.

 These sessions will enable participants to update their knowledge on a specific topic and hear about the most relevant and recent developments, guidelines and practical knowledge from the past year.
 The talks will summarize the current understanding of the subject, followed by an update on the most recent novelties with their impact on clinical practice.